jmloebel/PARAMETERS/README.md

 # PARAMETERS
 PARAMETERS - A serious game for teaching game design (reimplementation)

-A public release is planned or June 2024.
+A public release is planned for GEM 2024 and will be online shortly.